sethupavan12/sethupavan12/readme.md

 # Hello There!
 I am an **AI Engineer** based in London UK.
 I've previously worked at [Microsoft](https://github.com/microsoft) as a Software Engineer where I was responsible for fixing high-priority, time-sensitive production issues everyday affecting 100M+ users worldwide.
-After working on traditional software, I decided to shift gears and focus on AI - an area that has always fascinated me since especially since I first saw the movie [Robo - 2010](https://www.imdb.com/title/tt1305797/).
+After working on traditional software, I decided to shift gears and focus on AI - an area that has always fascinated me since childhood

 Now, I work on building complex multi-agent systems that make lawyers life easier.
 Whether it’s optimizing algorithms, training models, or solving complex engineering problems, I enjoy the challenge of making stubborn things work smarter and better.